panphp/pan/README.md

 It works out-of-the-box with your favorite Laravel stack; updating a button color in your "react" won't trigger a new impression, but seeing that same button in a different [Inertia](https://inertiajs.com) page will.
 Using [Livewire](https://livewire.laravel.com)?
 No problem, Pan works seamlessly with it too.

-Visualize your analytics is as simple as typing `php artisan pan` in your terminal.
-This command will show you a table with the different analytics you've been tracking, and hopefully, you can use this information to improve your application.
+Visualize your product analytics is as simple as typing `php artisan pan` in your terminal.
+This command will show you a table with the different product analytics you've been tracking, and hopefully, you can use this information to improve your application.

 ## Get Started